crude-cards/protocols/v1/rest.md

 4. All rate-limits provided in this specification are _suggested_ - you can change them if you wish.
 5. Provided rate-limits are in the format `limit/time - mode`, where `time` is the time in seconds, e.g. 5/60 means 5 requests per minute.
 If `mode` is `token`, then the rate-limits should be applied by the `authorization` header and not the IP address.
 6. All requests made to the server will use HTTPS.
+7. Mentioned structures, e.g. _"User object"_, can be found in the structures documentation (link provided above)

 -----
 ## Default Responses